tyleha/beneathdata/content/5 - Love and Taxes.md

 ### But what if a couple makes vastly different sums of money?

 So far in our analysis, we've assumed both spouses make the same salary.
 Well, here's where things get interesting.
-Let's look at all possible combinations of spouse income from $0 per year to $200k.[ref]Making sure to also take into account a standard deduction and personal exemption.
-And also assuming no kids.[/ref]
+Let's look at all possible combinations of spouse income from $0 per year to $200k.[ref]Making sure to take into account a standard deduction and personal exemption.
+And also assuming no kids.
+Kids are complicated.[/ref]

 <img src='/images/taxes/heatmap.png' width='100%' alt='Heatmap of taxes saved'/>